plaseo/lenotes/README.md

 https://developer.okta.com
 Install the Octa CLI:
 https://cli.okta.com/
-This requires MySQL installed but you can change the driver to H2
+This requires MySQL installed but you can change the driver to H2 or other

 1. Clone repo:
 ```shell